 WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 7 STEPS TO POOP

-First, prepare yourself, clean the toilet, and squat on the floor for 5-10 minutes before you poop to relax the anorectal canal.
+First, prepare yourself and squat on the floor for 5-10 minutes to relax the anorectal canal.
+Second, use an anti-bacterial soap to clean the toilet bowl and the toilet seat.

-Second, Squat on the toilet bowl for 5 minutes to relax the puborectalis muscles, the sphincter, and the anorectal muscles.
+Third, position yourself on the toilet bowl and squat there for 5 minutes to relax the puborectalis muscles and the sphincter.

-Next, contract your abdomen slowly for 1-5 minutes to expand the intestines and move the stool downwards the descending colon.
+Fourth, contract your abdomen slowly for 1-5 minutes to expand the intestines and move the stool.
+Fifth, slowly strain your tummy for 5-10 seconds.

-Finally, slowly strain your tummy and rectum for 5-10 seconds to poop.
+Sixth, slowly strain your rectum for 5-10 seconds.
+The seventh step, pause to relax your body.

 Here’s what to do when constipated on the toilet in Step 1.